facebookincubator/TTPForge/pkg/blocks/README.md

 RunSteps(TTPExecutionContext) error
 ```

-RunSteps executes all steps in the TTP.
+RunSteps executes all of the steps in the given TTP.

 Parameters:

-execCtx: The execution context for the TTP.
+t: The TTP to execute the steps for.

 Returns: